-If you’re going to delve into the realm of commercial real estate marketing, it’s important to take a thoughtful approach and commit the time and resources needed to execute accordingly.
-At every touch point, you want people to walk away thinking, “wow, that was helpful,” or “wow, what useful information!”
+If you’re going to delve into the realm of commercial real estate marketing, it’s important to take a thoughtful approach and commit the time and resources needed to deliver a tremendous customer experience across all marketing mediums.

 There are many steps you need to take to get to that point.

-Finding Your Target Audience with Reonomy
+Finding Buyers and Owners with Reonomy

 For instance, if you’re trying to sell a 50,000 square foot commercial office space, your target audience might be large corporate clients.

-- Who am I selling to?
+- Who am I currently selling to successfully?

 - Where do these people currently buy similar products and services?

-- What is my service area (geographically)?
+- What is my exact service area (geographically)?

 - Historically, what is the profile of my prospects that have converted?

 Once you understand who your audience should be, you can begin to research the properties and property owners that fit within that audience.

 You can identify properties within your target market by searching geographically, by asset type, by sales and debt history, owner name, and more.

 Your institution specializes in multi-family property loans of a specific size (in terms of both number of units and mortgage amount).

 Believe it or not, when using Reonomy, generating a list of multi-family properties in Baltimore in need of refinancing is quite simple.

 By visiting the “Location” tab of Reonomy’s search platform, you can search for properties by state, city, county, zip code, street name, and exact street address.

-From there, you can add a filter for a specific asset type.
 In this case, we’re searching for multi-family properties, which can be done in the “Asset Type” tab of the search page by adding a filter for “All Multi-family.”

 In the “Building & Lot” tab of the search, page you can also add more layers of filtering, adding specifications for number of units, building and lot size, as well as other filters for property age, renovations, and zoning.

-Property Search by Sales and Debt History
+Search for Properties by Sales and Debt History

 Once you’ve searched for properties based on their physical characteristics, you can begin adding filters for specific sales and debt characteristics.

-Building a Commercial Real Estate Marketing Plan
+Tips for Commercial Real Estate Marketing Success

 It’s likely that you have at least a few competitors serving your same target market, so you need to figure out what sets you apart from them.

 Whatever the case may be, you need to understand how you’re different from the rest.

 At a minimum, you should have a strategy in place that includes a well-designed website, content marketing, social media, email, AdWords, and remarketing, all backed by the necessary tracking and analytics.

 By some estimates, more than 80% begin their search for products and services online.

-There’s nothing more frustrating than trying to learn about a product, service or company and having to navigate multiple pages to find what you need (or worse, NOT find what you need!).
+There’s nothing more frustrating than trying to learn about a product, service or company and having to navigate multiple pages to find what you need (or worse, NOT find what you need).

 Here are the basics to consider when designing a new website: